sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 limited magic, and no rules for machine guns or interstellar travel.
 So choosing sci-fi touchstones might help with themes and tone, but won't have much to offer for establishing setting.

+Deckahedron World works best with stories where characters start out "scrappy", that is to say, without extraordinary powers and priviliges, characters who struggle, who chafe against their current limitations in the world.
+So superhero titles or stories where protagonists are genetically imbued with special abilities might also need to be pared down.

 ```
 For step 2, we're going to narrow it down.